C4ptainCrunch/thesis/source/index.rst

 Implementation of the tree representation
 -----------------------------------------

-TODO: On vient de voir que ça peut être représenté comme un arbre, les aglos utilisent des arbres donc on le fait

-We now implement this tree representation in Python by inheriting from :code:`Game()` class previously defined so that a state can hold references to its parent and children.
+We just saw that Awale can be represented as a tree where each node represents a state of the game and edges represent actions of the players.
+As many alorithms use this tree representation, we implement it in Python by inheriting from the :code:`Game()` class previously defined so that a state can hold references to its parent and children.